OpenFAST/KiteFAST/glue-codes/kitefast/documentation/KiteAeroDyn/user_guide/output.rst

-In standalone mode, the KiteAeroDyn time-series results are written to text-based files with the naming convention *OutFileRoot.KAD.out*, and *OutFileRoot.VSM.out*, where ``OutFileRoot`` is specified in the I/O SETTINGS section of the driver input file.
-If KiteAeroDyn is coupled to KiteFAST, then KiteFAST will generate a master results file that includes the KiteAeroDyn results if the ``OutSwtch`` parameter is set to 2 or 3. and KiteAeroDyn will not write out its own results if the ``OutSwtch`` parameter is set to 1 or 3.
+In standalone mode, the KiteAeroDyn time-series results are written to text-based files with the naming convention *OutFileRoot.KAD.out*, and *OutFileRoot.VSM.out*, where ``OutFileRoot`` is specified in the I/O SETTINGS section of the driver input file, if the ``OutSwtch`` parameter is set to 1 or 3.
+If KiteAeroDyn is coupled to KiteFAST, then KiteFAST will generate a master results file that includes the KiteAeroDyn user-requested output channel results if the ``OutSwtch`` parameter is set to 2 or 3.
+KiteAeroDyn will not write out its own results (KAD or VSM) if the ``OutSwtch`` parameter is set to 2.
+Note that the results in the *OutFileRoot.VSM.out* file are fixed to generate an exhaustive set of output channels for each aerodynamic node.
 The results are in table format, where each column is a data channel (the first column always being the simulation time), and each row corresponds to a simulation output time step.
 The data channels are specified in the OUTPUTS section